 This one may seem obvious, but make sure you avoid caffeinated or highly sugared drinks before bedtime.
 As well, don’t eat too much late at night or else your body will want to stay awake to digest.

 The ideal room temperature for sleep is 18-19°C, slightly below body temperature.
 Lowering your internal thermostat induces sleep.
-As well, try a cooling pillow or mattress protector, switch to moisture-wicking fabrics such as TENCEL® blend or bamboo-blend for your duvet cover and sheets, and wear breathable pajamas.
+As well, try a cooling pillow or mattress protector, switch to moisture-wicking fabri such as TENCEL® or bamboo-blend for your duvet cover and sheets, and wear breathable pajamas.

 No screen time.